Can a movie ticket change your life? It would seem so, at least for one movie fan.

 Bridgeman was also well into his adult life, adding to the impressive elasticity of the brain with regard to recharging visual pathways outside of the childhood window once thought to be the only effective time period for treatment.

-Drs.
-Tod Davis and Amy Carlyle, and the staff at Developmental Optometry and Vision Therapy Services are eager to help patients develop their vision to see the world at its best.
-If you, or someone you love, is experiencing less than adequate vision, please consider Dr. Davis your intelligent, experienced resource with answers to your vision questions.
+Drs. at Virginia Vision Therapy Center are eager to help patients develop their vision to see the world at its best.
+If you, or someone you love, is experiencing less than adequate vision, give our office a call at 703-753-9777.